 Due to the public health emergency and the declaration of local disaster, the Visitation and Access Orientation had been postponed until further notice.
-We are currently exploring an online/streaming solution should the live session currently scheduled for April 24th require such.
+We are currently exploring an online/streaming solutions for future dates regarding orientation.

 Additionally, Tarrant County has suspended the Supervised Possession and Access sessions held at the Tarrant County Family Courts Building until further notice.
 If your access or exchanges occur at the family courthouse, please check with Family Court Services for any updates on when the program will resume.